johnwargo/moddable-helper/readme.md

 * `mddbl config edit` - Edit the project's configuration file
 * `mddbl config show` - Display the contents of the configuration file
 * `mddbl config sort` - Sort the module and target lists by name
+* `mddbl debug` - Toggle the `debug` setting (true to false, and, of course, false to true) in the project's configuration file
 * `mddbl deploy [module] [target]` - Deploy the selected module (module or host) to the specified target device
+* `mddbl module add` - Adds an empty Module entry to the configuration file's `modules` array, then launches the configuration file in the system's default editor.
+* `mddbl module rm <module>` - Removes the specified module from the configuration file's `modules` array
+* `mddbl module show <module>` - Shows the configuration settings for the specified module
 * `mddbl modules` - Display the list of modules defined in the `modules` section of the configuration file
+* `mddbl target add` - Adds an empty Target entry to the configuration file's `targets` array, then launches the configuration file in the system's default editor.
+* `mddbl target rm <target>` - Removes the specified target from the configuration file's `targets` array
+* `mddbl target show <target>` - Shows the configuration settings for the specified target
 * `mddbl targets` - Display the list of targets defined in the `targets` section of the configuration file
 * `mddbl wipe <target>` - Wipe the selected target device
-* `mddbl debug` - Toggle the `debug` setting (true to false, and, of course, false to true) in the project's configuration file

 > **Note**: Required parameters are in angled brackets (`<` and `>`) and option parameters are in square brackets (`[` and `]`)